RiaanZoetmulder/RiaanAppStudio/designdoc.md

 > retrieve data and continue game. returns id's in their last location

 *resizeBitmap()*
-> resizes bitmaps to fit the screen. returns images
+> resizes bitmaps to fit the screen. returns images, will use Bitmap class.

 *gridView()*
 > creates a grid with the bitmaps.